 However, there are a series of requirements that must be met in order to be able to access these treatments through Social Security.
 These requirements may vary slightly between the different autonomous communities and generally have to do with age and the number of previous children.

-Is there any surgical treatment for female infertility?
+Are there any surgical treatments for female infertility?

 Yes, on some occasions surgery may be necessary to increase a woman's chances of becoming pregnant, or prior to assisted reproduction treatment.